clemdemort/simple-voxel-raycaster/README.md

   W: forward

-  A: turn left
+  A: strafe left

   S: backwards

-  D: turn right
+  D: strafe right

-  E: look up
+  TAB: free mouse

-  Q: look down
+  EXIT: exit application

 PS:
  (if you feel the render distance is too small you can modify the max amount of steps in the fragment shader)